-When the doctor took my weight and measurements at my 8 weeks pregnant OBGYN appointment, I was 111 lbs. and 5″1 and a half inches.
+When the doctor took my weight and measurements at my 8-week pregnant OBGYN appointment, I was 111 pounds and 5’1.5″.
 (Yes, I think its necessary to add the half of an inch.
 I’ll take what I can get.)
-The doctor suggested–or rather warned– that I should gain between 25 and 35 lbs during my pregnancy.
+The doctor suggested — or rather warned — that I should gain between 25 and 35 pounds during my pregnancy.
 I laughed in her face.
-The holidays were coming up, I am Italian, eating is a hobby for me, ummm…hello?!
+The holidays were coming up, I am Italian, eating is a hobby for me, ummm… hello?!
 Not going to happen, I said.
 (And it didn’t!)

 Some days I barely had enough energy to go on a walk, and other days my son would scream and hold his breath when I got five minutes out into the walk.
 Those days I would go right back home and try again a few hours later.
-I never gave up, and this is my point.
+I never gave up, and that is my point.
 Whatever your excuses are, forget about them.
-Where there is a will, there is a way.
+Where there’s a will, there’s a way.

 But then, I had to get ready for a big move.
 My family was relocated across the country several weeks after my husband came back from overseas.
 After the big move and yet another hearty and sweet-filled holiday season, I find myself having gained a few (or perhaps more) pounds back.
 I know I can lose those pounds again, and I will!